anitab-org/stem-diverse-tv-cms/README.md

 ## About STEM Diverse TV Project

 STEM Diverse TV is a project which gather and provide inspiring, motivating, informative, educational and supportive videos about diversity in STEM.
-This is the backend of the project.
+This is the frontend of the project.

 ## Technical Stack